obiba/opal-doc/python-user-guide/other/file.rst

 Option                                            Description
 ================================================= ====================================
-``--download, -dl``                               Download a file or a folder (as a zip file) ``--download-password PASSWORD, -dlp PASSWORD``   Password to encrypt the file content.
+``--download, -dl``                               Download a file or a folder (as a zip file) ``--download-password PASSWORD, -dlp PASSWORD``   Password to encrypt the file content (8 characters minimum).
 ``--upload UPLOAD, -up UPLOAD``                   Upload a local file to a folder in Opal file system ``--delete, -dt``                                 Delete a file on Opal file system ``--force, -f``                                   Skip confirmation